Recent Update: We are hiring! Check our job openings! Learn more.

 *"Sample info required" is the information needed to calculate the biodegradation percentages.
 This must be available for a selected method.

-*"Carbon content" is the ratio of the carbon weight to the weight of the sample.
-It can be calculated by the sample formula (e.g., acetic acid C2H4O2, carbon content is 12*2/(12*2+1*4+16*2)=40%) or measured experimentally.
-At Aropha, we currently do not provide such an analysis service.
+*"Organic carbon content" is the ratio of the organic carbon weight to the weight of the sample.
+It can be calculated by the sample formula (e.g., acetic acid C2H4O2, carbon content is 12*2/(12*2+1*4+16*2)=40%).
+Try our Online C% Calculator.
+If the formula is unknown, we can send the sample out to a third party lab for you for analysis (normally $110 with a 10-day turnaround time).

 To learn more about different types of biodegradation tests, their applicability, biodegradation mechanisms, and many other information such as case studies, publications, and blogs, please check our Aropha Resource Center